 We are dependent upon the continued services of key members of our senior management and a limited number of key advisors and personnel.
-In particular, we are highly dependent on the skills and leadership of our President, Chief Executive Officer, and Chairman, Jeffrey W. Dunn.
 The loss of members of our senior management team, key advisors or personnel, or our inability to attract or retain other qualified personnel or advisors, could have a material adverse effect on our business, results of operations, and financial condition.
 We do not maintain "key person" insurance for any of our executives or employees.
 In addition, several of the members of our executive management team are not subject to non-competition agreements that restrict their ability to compete with us.
 Accordingly, the adverse effect resulting from the loss of certain executives could be compounded by our inability to prevent them from competing with us.

-Our products may have undesirable side effects which may require them to be taken off the market, require them to include safety warnings or otherwise limit their sales.
+If use of our products result in adverse events, this may require them to be taken off the market, require them to include safety warnings or otherwise limit their sales.